 What’s the difference between the Ergobaby 360 and Omni?

-The 2 key differences lie in the Ergobaby 360 being suitable for babies 4 months to 48 months and needing an infant insert for younger or smaller babies, while the Omni can be readily used for newborns without needing an infant insert.
+The 2 major differences lie in the Ergobaby 360 needing an infant insert while the Omni can be readily used for newborns without needing an infant insert.

 Does the Ergobaby 360 have a pocket?

 Nope, the Ergobaby 360 doesn’t have a pocket, which is a little bit of a hassle.
 However, you can get a separate homemade pocket for Ergo in Etsy.

 Did you know that babywearing your baby helps with their reflux?
 It keeps them in an upright position, allowing the food to go where it needs to go.

 You have to list down first what you prioritize in a baby carrier, before deciding on one.
 Is price a pain point or insignificant?
 Do you want to share with your partner or you want a more custom fit for your body type?
 Do you like slings or SSC’s?

 Check out some more tips here on how to choose a baby carrier.